Forcepoint Alternative Comparison (2026): On-Device SWG vs Legacy Cloud-Proxy

 - Works in China and restricted geographies.
 No PoP dependency means no Great Firewall detour.
 Enforcement runs locally.

-- Out-of-the-box Cloud Application Control for the four major AI tools:
+- Out-of-the-box Cloud Application Control for ChatGPT, Claude, Gemini, and Copilot.
+Covered in detail in the AI governance section below.

 - Endpoint DLP for AI prompts and file uploads.
 Dopamine DLP classifies free-form prompt content typed into any AI tool, plus file content on upload.
 Three modes (Block, Monitor, Off).
 US Patent no. 12,464,023.